awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * [Lexica.art](https://lexica.art/) - A searchable, visual database of images and the prompts settings to recreate them.

 ## Discords
-* (https://discord.gg/stablediffusion) - The official Stable Diffusion Discord by StabilityAI
+* [Official Discord](https://discord.gg/stablediffusion) - The official Stable Diffusion Discord by StabilityAI